Ahmed-Ali-Ali-Ahmed/nest-serve-ionic-react/README.md

 1) copy the code to your local machine
 2) go to the root directory of the app    (nest-serve-ionic-react/)
 3) open the command line on that directory
+4) un docker-compose build
-4) run docker-compose up dev
+5) run docker-compose up dev
-5)  the app will be available on port 6001
+6) the app will be available on port 6001